-– To achieve authentic Japanese standard, you want to use only short-grain Japanese rice to make sushi rice.
-This is because the consistency and flavor of Japanese rice is very different from long-grain rice, jasmine rice, or other types of rice.
+To achieve an authentic Japanese standard, you want to use only short-grain Japanese rice to make sushi rice.
+This is because the consistency and flavor of Japanese rice are very different from long-grain rice, jasmine rice, or other types of rice.
 With a higher content of moisture, Japanese rice is characterized by its unique stickiness and texture, which attributes to the toothsome bite of authentic sushi.

-– The basic seasonings needed for sushi rice includes sushi vinegar, salt and sugar to achieve the balance of sweet, salty and sourish taste.
+The basic seasonings needed for sushi rice include sushi vinegar, salt, and sugar to achieve the balance of sweet, salty and sourish taste.
 If you can find kombu, I highly recommend adding it to cook with the rice for a more umami flavor.